Featured Post

 That penalty was the Asia Foundation's second act.
 They refused to pay me the severance pay due at the end of my contract of continuous service of 4 full years.
 [5] The argument the Asia Foundation put was that the NGO was my employer, not them, and therefore I must pursue my claim with them – i.e. the same hostile forces who drove us out.
 It was a vacuous argument.
 They knew it as they paid for and dictated terms of all senior appointments.
 I was out-of-a-job and no income.
 Ironically some of those same hostile sources who admitted freely to the external auditor as being involved in the fraud did actually receive their severance pay when the NGO inevitably folded, thanks to the generosity of the US taxpayer.
 Such treatment brought one public rebuke from a sympathetic colleague that I value and appreciate to this day.

 Fortunately my standing with other donors and human rights NGOs was such that I was offered work with short consultancy contracts.
-One NGO was immediately approached by Asia Foundation and told not to employ me - its third act towards me.
+One NGO was immediately approached by Asia Foundation, and told the Director not to employ me - its third act towards me.
 I also value and appreciate to this day that NGO's reaction.
 It refused point-blank to accept such interference.
 It is very rare for local NGOs to stand up to big donors.
 Money tends to talk and does all the talking.

 The game of petty spirits

-A few weeks later along came the Asia Foundation's third act against me.
+A few weeks later along came the Asia Foundation's fourth act against me.
 I had joined the Cambodia Defenders Project, a legal aid NGO, created by US lawyers but localised.
 I have good reasons for mentioning it by name because it denotes what can go wrong in even the best established of NGOs in Foreign Aid.
 Its founders, the International Human Rights Group, had done a good job of establishing it.
 My main task, as ever, was to help with fund-raising and fortunately I was successful for them.
 They wanted to give me a longer contract but needed to use funds it had available from its USAID budget.
 The Asia Foundation refused to approve its use for my appointment.

 I wonder to this day how dearly Asia Foundation's decision cost.
 [6] CDP lost a major award because of my absence.
 More pertinently with my professional skills in personnel management, today called human resources, I doubt if it would have made the mistake of employing an escaped alleged paedophile on-the-run.